-In our first winter with it, the old garage building was a freezing cold place.
-I tried to do some work in there, but it was depressing – freezing cold.
+In our first winter, the old garage was a freezing cold place.
+I tried to do some work in there, but it was depressing – too cold.
 In fact, many days it was colder inside than it actually was outside in the sun.

 In the summer we got busy turning that old garage into a food production place.
 You can read all about it here.
 Summer was too short to finish up the whole project, so winter caught me still working on the rocket stove heater.
 I was desperate to get it done, thinking that it was priority number one.
 While spending hours tinkering and trying to get the heater going it dawned on me that maybe I also should finish the insulation.
 We used R20 insulation and I was almost done anyways but completing it made a huge difference.
 Which brings me to the first conclusion:

 First Thing to Keep a Greenhouse From Freezing in the Winter is Insulation